If you've blocked our ad, please consider unblocking it.

 - The castle's windows and brick textures have been updated, and wooden fencing has been added around the castle moat.

-While the castle interior resembles more of its appearance in the final game, there are still a few changes to it, these being:
+While the castle interior resembles more of its appearance in the final game, there are still a few changes to it:

 - The main staircase to the second floor is still missing, though the platforms in its place are wider and thinner than they were in Shoshinkai '95.